junxit/us-congress-bills-112/bill.md

   >       - **(iii)** decreases the administrative burden on the user community; and
   >       - **(iv)** provides the waste receipt data applicable to the biennial reports required by section 3002(a)(6).
   >   - **(4)** *Payment structure* Each contract awarded under this subsection shall include a provision that specifies—
-  >     - **(A)** the service fee structure of the contractor that will form the basis for payments to the contractor;
+  >     - **(A)** the service fee structure of the contractor that will form the basis for payments to the contractor; and
-  >     - **(B)** the fixed-share ratio of monthly service fee revenues from which the Administrator shall reimburse the contractor for system-related development, operation, and maintenance costs and provide an additional profit or fee commensurate with the risk undertaken by the contractor in performing in accordance with the contract;
+  >     - **(B)** the fixed-share ratio of monthly service fee revenues from which the Administrator shall reimburse the contractor for system-related development, operation, and maintenance costs.
-  >     - **(C)** the amount of additional transactional costs attributed to—
-  >       - **(i)** the ancillary costs of the Administrator in implementing and managing the system, including the costs of integrating the applications of the contractor with the central data exchange architecture of the Environmental Protection Agency;
-  >       - **(ii)** the direct and indirect personnel costs incurred by the Administrator to employ personnel dedicated to the implementation and management of the system; and
-  >       - **(iii)** expenses incurred in procuring any independent contractor services to assist staff of the Administrator in the preparation of financial statements and reports and the conduct of regular user group and governance meetings necessary for the oversight of the system.
   >   - **(5)** *Cancellation and termination*
-  >     - **(A)** *In general* If the Administrator determines that sufficient funds are not made available for the continuation in a subsequent fiscal year of a contract entered into under this subsection, the Administrator shall cancel or terminate the contract.
+  >     - **(A)** *In general* If the Administrator determines that sufficient funds are not made available for the continuation in a subsequent fiscal year of a contract entered into under this subsection, the Administrator may cancel or terminate the contract.
-  >     - **(B)** *Costs* The costs of cancellation or termination under subparagraph (A) may be paid using—
-  >       - **(i)** appropriations available for performance of the contract;
-  >       - **(ii)** unobligated appropriations available for acquisition of the information technology procured under the contract; or
-  >       - **(iii)** funds subsequently appropriated for payment of costs of the cancellation or termination.
-  >     - **(C)** *Negotiation of amounts* The amount payable in the event of cancellation or termination of a contract entered into under this subsection shall be negotiated with the contractor at the time at which the contract is awarded.
+  >     - **(B)** *Negotiation of amounts* The amount payable in the event of cancellation or termination of a contract entered into under this subsection shall be negotiated with the contractor at the time at which the contract is awarded.
-  >     - **(D)** *Authority to enter into contracts* The Administrator may enter into a contract under this subsection for any fiscal year, regardless of whether funds are made specifically available for the full costs of cancellation or termination of the contract, if—
-  >       - **(i)** funds are available at the time at which the contract is awarded to make payments with respect to a contingent liability in an amount equal to at least 100 percent of the estimated costs of a cancellation or termination during the first fiscal year of the contract, as determined by the Administrator; or
-  >       - **(ii)** funds described in clause (i) are not available as described in that clause, but the contractor—
-  >         - **(I)** is informed of the amount of any unfunded contingent liability; and
-  >         - **(II)** agrees to perform the contract despite the unfunded contingent liability.
   >   - **(6)** *No effect on ownership* Regardless of whether the Administrator enters into a contract under this subsection, the system shall be owned by the Federal Government.
   > - **(f)** *Hazardous Waste Electronic Manifest System Advisory Board*
   >   - **(1)** *Establishment* Not later than 3 years after the date of enactment of this section, the Administrator shall establish a board to be known as the “Hazardous Waste Electronic Manifest System Advisory Board”.